exyte/Macaw/README.md

 We're working hard to provide full documentation.
 Currently you can take a look at the [getting started guide](https://github.com/exyte/Macaw/wiki/Getting-started).

+## Examples

+[Macaw-Examples](https://github.com/exyte/macaw-examples) is a repository where you can find various usages of the `Macaw` library from simple charts to the complex periodic table.

 ## Requirements

 * iOS 8.0+ / Mac OS X 10.9+